mrdoob/three.js/threejs/lessons/threejs-lights.md

 {{{example url="../threejs-lights-point-physically-correct.html" }}}

-It's important to note each light you add to scene slows down how fast three.js renders the scene so you should always try to use as few as possible to achieve your goals.
+It's important to note each light you add to the scene slows down how fast three.js renders the scene so you should always try to use as few as possible to achieve your goals.

 Next up let's go over [dealing with cameras](threejs-cameras.html).